Skip to content

 url: https://www.fractalarchitect.net

 Fractal Architect X is a versatile 2D and 3D fractal flame generator with a lot of options and too many windows for my liking.
-That doesn’t mean it isn’t good or difficult to use; while it can be confusing at first, it’s actually quite intuitive once you understand how it works, especially if you’ve worked with similar flame generators before.
-It starts with a set of random images that you can modify, combine, layer, or even create a sequence of images or modifications into a movie.
-Pictures can be saved in various image formats (wth a maximum limit of 1024×768 pixels in the freeware version), and parameters can be exported to Apophysis 7 or Flam3.
+That doesn’t mean it isn’t good or difficult to use.
+While the interface can be confusing at first, it’s actually quite intuitive once you get the hang of its tools, especially if you’ve used similar flame generators before.
+It starts with a set of random images that you can modify, combine or layer together, or you can even create a sequence of images or variations into a movie.
+Users can save pictures in various image formats (with a maximum size of 1024×768 pixels for the free version), or export parameters to later import into Apophysis 7 or Flam3.
 A version for iOS is also available.

 Last revision: 2024.